 - Items of a personal nature

-- Compulsory tips for guides, porters and cook (average tip is anything from US $ 230 to US $ 300 per hiker – depending on number of days / how many hikers in the group and route chosen)
+- Compulsory tips for guides, porters and cook (average tip is anything from the US $ 230 to the US $ 300 per hiker – depending on the number of days / how many hikers in the group and route chosen)

-- Health requirements (Yellow Fever compulsory if travelling to Tanzania recommended)
+- Health requirements (Yellow Fever compulsory if traveling to Tanzania recommended)

 - Highly recommended travel and medical insurance.

 - Personal hiking/trekking gear – we can rent some of the gear from our equipment store in Tanzania

 - Snacks, personal medicine, and water purifying tablets

 - Meals & drinks not specified and snacks